NSW Boating Now

 Further information about the key elements of NSW Boating Now is provided in the NSW Boating Statement.

-All interested parties, including councils, businesses, community groups and the boating industry, are encouraged to apply.
-Grant applications close midnight on Friday, 2 December 2016.
+All interested parties, including local government, other authorities, community groups and the boating stakeholders, are encouraged to apply.
+Applications close midnight on Sunday 20 August 2017.

 How to Apply